 Training—The schedule for our upcoming March–June 2021 round of Ovens Murray MARAM Collaborative Practice online training has now been released.
 Initially offered by the OM–FVP late last year, the sessions involve local workers in discussions about the family violence Multi-Agency Risk Assessment and Management Framework (MARAM) and encourage cross-sector collaboration in each local government area to increase the safety of family violence victim survivors and keep perpetrators accountable.
 Registration for all sessions is now open through Eventbrite.
 Organisations prescribed in Phase 2 of the MARAM Framework implementation (April 2021) are encouraged to participate in this training.
 These sessions (two x three-hour sessions) will again be offered via the Zoom platform but this time on a ‘whole of catchment’ basis.
 For all enquiries regarding registrations, please email email@example.com

 Tricia Hazeleger has now finished as the Principal Strategic Adviser of the OM–FVP and recruitment has started to appoint a new PSA.
-Tricia’s email address will continue to be monitored: email@example.com.
-If OM–FVP members have any queries prior to the appointment of a new PSA, please contact Kathleen Brasher, Executive Officer, Upper Hume Primary Care Partnership, at firstname.lastname@example.org.
+If OM–FVP members have any queries prior to the appointment of a new PSA, please email firstname.lastname@example.org or contact Kathleen Brasher, Executive Officer, Upper Hume Primary Care Partnership, at email@example.com.

 The Victorian Government is supporting more women and children to escape family violence with the rollout of the Orange Door network as they continue to implement all the recommendations of the Royal Commission into Family Violence.

 Orange Door is about providing every family the specialist support they need—regardless of where they live—from workers across family violence, child and family services, Aboriginal and men’s services, along with emergency and crisis services.